 Even a simple operating system involves many, many parts, making it difficult to communicate much meaning with an arbitrary number.
 By dating the project release, the calendar-based version is much more than an arbitrary number, communicating useful information that is rooted in simple fact.

 Ubuntu derives additional benefit from its CalVer scheme, by integrating it with their support schedule.
 Ubuntu currently has five-year support periods for their long-term support (LTS) releases, and only 9 months for non-LTS releases.
 Thanks to CalVer and elementary arithmetic, any user can easily determine whether their version is still supported.
 The current LTS release at the time of writing, 16.04, will be supported until April 2021.

-Twisted, the venerated Python networking and asynchronous execution framework, uses a three-segment CalVer scheme, with a short year in the major version slot, release number of that year in the minor slot, and the micro slot being the bugfix release number.
+Twisted, the venerated Python networking and asynchronous execution framework, uses a three-segment CalVer scheme, with a short year in the major version slot, short month in the minor version slot, and micro/patch version in the third and final slot.